dgwartney/pandoc-book-template/contents/new-agent/new-agent-overview.md

 User Properties are the method by which you can characterize specifics of an individual user.
 User properties are then incorporated into a response filter to select a personalized response by the agent.

-## Defined a Dictionary
+## Configure Response Filters

+Response filters provide the capability to provide a specific response agent response based upon a specific user property, an entity, or custom criteria.
+A rudimentary example is one in which a defined user property such as _location_ is set to India or USA based upon where the user resides.
+Using the value of _location_ a specific response from the agent such as _How long have you lived in India?_ or _How long have you lived in the USA?_ can be formulated.

+## Create Dictionaries

 Dictionaries permit the ability to map to  a standard term or word from their respective alternates.
 For example, _leave_ _or _holiday_ is alternate to the more formal _PTO_(Paid Time Off).
 Dictionaries help with the training aspect of intents by providing standard utterances.
 In the specific example _I want to take leave_ becomes equivalent to _I want to take PTO_.

-## Configure Response Filters

-Response filters provide the capability to provide a specific response agent response based upon a specific user property, an entity, or custom criteria.
-A rudimentary example is one in which a defined user property such as _location_ is set to Germany or USA based upon where the user resides.
-Using the value of _location_ a specific response from the agent such as _How long have you lived Germany?_ or _How long have you lived in the USA?_ can be formulated.

 ## Define Tags